Penny Lang

-Penny Lang (July 15, 1942 – July 31, 2016) was a Canadian folk music icon who earned a loyal following, influencing many artists.
+Penny Lang (July 15, 1942 – July 31, 2016) was a Canadian folk music artist who earned a loyal following, influencing many artists.
 She performed at major folk festivals and clubs across North America.

 Early years

 Lang was born in 1942 to a musical family in east end Montreal.
 She learned about singing and storytelling around the family’s kitchen table and started performing publicly at age 10 with her family in a revue called “The Irish and Canadian Musical Revue” that played legion halls, theaters, hospitals and prisons.
 In her late teens, Lang got caught up in the folk revival.